autumnapsey/ConnectFour/README.md

-# 98point6 Drop Token
+# Connect Four

-Here is my game of drop token for 98point6's take home assignment.
+Here is my game of Connect Four.
 I created it using React and Redux.

 # Get Started
 Read package.json for all scripts.